gp-matos/Local-Media-Sync/readme.txt

 Go through the google takeout process like normal.
 Extract the zip folders from google takeout all into a single folder (you may have multiple zip files depending on how many photos you have, the all need to be extracted into a single folder).
 Simply install the .exe file, and run it.
 It will prompt you to select the folder in which you extracted the google takeout files, and the folder where you would like to save your sorted files.
+Please ensure the destination folder you select is empty; this is because if there are any files already in the destination directory, it could cause naming conflicts with the google files, which may result in files being unintentionally overridden.
 Press "GO" and the program will run.
 A message will pop up notifying you that you're done.
 And thats it!
 You should now have a folder with all your photos backed up by year and month.